 Who can serve alcohol?
 Servers (or bartenders) of alcohol must be TIPS certified unless the event is being held in a private residence and has less than 10 attendees.

 What is TIPS?
 Training for Intervention Procedures (TIPS) is a type of certification designed specifically for the education and training of individuals for the service and sale of alcohol.

 What are acceptable forms of ID?
 Valid driver's license, state issued identification ID, military ID, or passport.

 What is a Special Event Permit (SEP)?
 A Special Event Permit is a temporary permit to sell alcoholic beverages in an unlicensed space.
+A SEP is only needed if UCCS is selling alcohol.
 This permit is issued by the State Liquor Enforcement Division and is provided for a specific event, time, and location.
 It is recommended that a request be submitted, to the State Liquor Enforcement Division, at least 6 months prior to the event.
 The permit holder/applicant is the University of Colorado Colorado Springs and approval must be granted through the Office of University Counsel.
 It is highly encouraged to utilize the licensed premises of UCCS.
 An alcohol authorization for this type of event must be initiated at least 120 days prior to the event.

 What funding sources can be used?

 |Ø May only be used if the funding speedtype has a "Y" attribute.|

 Ø May be approved if submitted in conjunction with a conference.

 Ø Conference brochure must include a notice to registrants that a portion of the registration fee will be used to pay for alcohol